Eye, Moreton and Ashton: Governance

 Eye, Moreton and Ashton is represented in the lowest tier of UK governance by three members on the 10-member Luston Group Parishes council.
 As Herefordshire is a unitary authority—no district council between parish and county councils—the parish is represented as part of the Bircher Ward on Herefordshire County Council.
-The parish is represented in the UK parliament as part of the North Herefordshire constituency, held by the Conservative Party since 2010 by Bill Wiggin.
+The parish is represented in the UK Parliament as part of the North Herefordshire constituency.

-In 1974 Croft and Yarpole became part of the now defunct Leominster District of the county of Hereford and Worcester, instituted under the 1972 Local Government Act.
+In 1974 Croft and Yarpole became part of the now defunct Leominster District of the county of Hereford and Worcester, instituted under the Local Government Act 1972.
 In 2002 the parish, with the parishes of Brimfield, Moreton and Ashton, Eyton, Kimbolton, Laysters, Little Hereford, Luston and Middleton on the Hill, was reassessed as part of Upton Ward which elected one councillor to Herefordshire district council.
-Until Brexit, on 31 January 2020 the parish was represented in the European Parliament as part of the West Midlands constituency.

 Community

 Parish population in 2001 was 188, and in 2011, 178.

-The parish is served by stops for two bus routes, these on the A49 road at Ashton, and at Moreton and Eye, providing part circuitous village connections between Leominster and Wigmore and Leominster and Mortimer's Cross in Aymestrey."Eye, Hereford", Bus Times.
-Retrieved 6 March 2020 The closest rail connection is at Leominster railway station, 3 mi to the south-east, and on the Crewe to Newport Welsh Marches Line.
+The parish is served by stops for two bus routes, these on the A49 road at Ashton, and at Moreton and Eye, providing part circuitous village connections between Leominster and Wigmore and Leominster and Mortimer's Cross in Aymestrey.
+The closest rail connection is at Leominster railway station, 3 mi to the south-east, and on the Crewe to Newport Welsh Marches Line.

-The closest hospital is Leominster Community Hospital at Leominster, with the closest major hospital Hereford County Hospital at Hereford."About Wye Valley NHS Trust", Wye Valley NHS Trust.
-Retrieved 6 March 2020 The closest schools are Luston Primary School to the west at Luston, Kimbolton St James C of E Primary School to the east at Kimbolton, and Earl Mortimer College & Sixth Form Centre secondary school, and the maintained special school of Westfield School to the south at Leominster.
+The closest hospital is Leominster Community Hospital at Leominster, with the closest major hospital Hereford County Hospital at Hereford.
+The closest schools are Luston Primary School to the west at Luston, Kimbolton St James C of E Primary School to the east at Kimbolton, and Earl Mortimer College & Sixth Form Centre secondary school, and the maintained special school of Westfield School to the south at Leominster.

 The Anglican parish church at Eye is St Peter & St Paul which is served by the Leominster Team Ministry in the Deanery of Leominster and the Diocese of Hereford.
 The closest community centre is Cawley Hall in Luston, just outside Eye village and the parish boundary.
 At Moreton is a centre for conductive education, at Ashton are holiday cottages and a catering company, on an A49 lay-by a cafe in a double-decker bus, and at the north-east, a base for an online clothing and equipment supplier for horse riding.